ingo/ingo.github.io/_recipes/baingan_bharta.md

 title: Baingan Bharta
 ---

 It can be made vegan by omitting the yogurt.
 This smoky eggplant mash is delicious with naan or rice.
 Grilling or broiling the eggplant gives it a delicious charred flavor.
-The pulp is then mashed with spices and simmered into a creamy vegetable side dish or dip.
-The smokiness pairs wonderfully with the aromatics.
-Enjoy baingan bharta as a vegan main dish or side.

 ### Ingredients